Kostis-S-Z/pii_detector/README.md

 cd pii_detector
 ```

-2. Create a virtual envinroment and install the dependencies
+2. Create a virtual environment and install the dependencies

 ```
 python3 -m venv ./venv  # Or use any other virtual environment manager such as poetry